Marcel-Rus/amazon-brand-services/README.md

 # Amazon Brand Services - Website Clone

+View a live demo of the website clone [here](https://amazon.developer.gallery/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project uses the Foundation 6 framework.